RacingKingWU0926/web603-hw-w5d1/README.md

 ***Make sure to test all endpoints!***

-Try to cover as many cases as possible, as there might be typo, bugs, or deprecated APIs.
-And see if the response is desired.
-For example, in case of retrieving, updating, or deleting an inventory by id, think about if it is better to return `null` (response 200) or to raise DNE error (response 404) for each use case.
+Try to cover as many cases as possible, as there might be typos, bugs, and deprecated APIs.
+And see if the responses are desired.
+For example, in case of retrieving, updating, or deleting an inventory by id, think about if it is better to return `null` (response 200) or to raise DNE error (response 404).

 ### List Inventories
 ```